Ruby Rees

 Ruby Rees, also known as Ruby Rees-Wemyss, is an Australian actress, director and writer.
 She is best known for playing “Edith” a main character in Picnic at Hanging Rock, in 2018, alongside Natalie Dormer and Samara Weaving.

 Education

 Ruby Rees was formerly named Ruby Rees-Wemyss.

-Rees attended De La Salle College, Malvern before furthering her acting education first at the Larry Moss Masterclass at the 16th Street Actors Studio in Melbourne, Australia. then as a full-time student at HB Studio in New York City.
+Rees partook in the Larry Moss Masterclass at the 16th Street Actors Studio in Melbourne, Australia, and was then as a full-time student at HB Studio in New York City.